justaszie/Bikeshare-Analysis/README.md

 | end_lng | Longitude coordinate where the ride ended | Float |
 | member_casual | Describes the type of the rider - either casual rider or holding annual membership | String <br /> Possible values:<br/> casual <br/> member |

-Note that the schema contains multiple attributes describing the station.
+It is not clear if the original source of these files was a relational DB or a Data Warehouse of some type.
+The schema contains multiple attributes describing the station.
 These attributes should not be present in the rides data in a normalized relational DB structure.
 It creates duplication and can lead to inconsistencies.

-### 3.2.
+### 3.3.
 Data Cleanup

-#### 3.2.1.
+#### 3.3.1.
 Process
 These are the steps I took to clean the data inside the SQL table.
 1. Creating a backup copy of the table in case something goes wrong.
 2. Checking for duplicate entries